tirler/mypages/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes

+The conventional view of chemotherapy dosing held that, because tumour growth was exponential, each treatment killed the same amount of tumour.
+Norton, however, used his theory to argue that giving the same total amount of chemotherapy over a shorter period of time should improve the cure rate.
+Because his model showed that young tumours have the fastest growth rate, he said, the less time they had to regrow between treatments, the better the cure rate would be.
+Norton's idea was vindicated in 2002, when a large breast-cancer trial showed that giving chemotherapy every two weeks instead of every three lowered the risk of disease recurrence by 26% over three years, even though the cumulative dose was the same.

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/tirler/mypages/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.